 This easy Cheesy Italian Sausage Stuffed Manicotti is easy enough for a weekday and tasty enough for a special dinner with friends.
 Manicotti tubes are stuffed with a mouthwatering Italian sausage filling then smothered in marinara sauce and lots of cheese.
 It’s fantastic for make-ahead meal prep as you can assemble in advance and chill then have it ready to bake when you’re ready to eat.
 Chocked full of robust Italian flavors with little fuss.

 Italian food and pasta dishes are uber popular in the South.
-While we love our down home comfort foods, different regions in the South are influenced by those who migrated there.
+While we love our down home comfort foods, different regions in the South are influenced by those who immigrated there.
 Those who came to our country and settled in particular areas brought with them their style of food and how to make it using the resources available.
 Fast forward to our lives today and you’ll find Southern cuisine is constantly evolving and inclusive of all types of flavors from all over the world.
 Dishes like this stuffed manicotti prove it.
 It’s not all about the gravy, y’all.

-What makes this dish easy to assemble?
+What makes this pasta dish easy to assemble?
 A simple snip using kitchen shears and the shells open up to be filled with ease.
 No need to use a pastry bag or get frustrated with filling the shells, it’s a cinch using this straightforward technique.
 Once I started doing this, stuffed manicotti began making an appearance in my kitchen more often with various fillings.
-More to come, folks there are so many ways to make stuffed pasta like these string cheese manicotti and Mexican chicken manicotti .
+More to come folks, there are so many ways to make stuffed pasta like these string cheese manicotti and Mexican chicken manicotti .
 To top this, you can use your favorite flavor of prepared marinara sauce for a time saver or use my easy homemade pizza sauce to smother these tubular beauties.
 Assemble it in advance and you’ll have dinner waiting for you when you’re ready to eat.

 Cheesy Italian Sausage Stuffed Manicotti